-Kitty has no pity- the art of not giving up is a show about fantastic fun, gaming and group keep fit exercising whilst fulfilling unfulfilled childhood dreams.
+Kitty has no pity- the art of not giving up is a show offering fantastic fun, gaming and group keep-fit exercises whilst fulfilling unfulfilled childhood dreams.

 I remember I must have been about four.
 I remember running down the street at one hundred miles an hour.
 I remember falling down at the bottom of the street.
 I remember my knees bleeding.
 I remember it did not hurt after a while.

 The starting point for Kitty has no pity – the art of not giving up was Katherina’s childhood desire to be a rhythm gymnast.
 During a professional development residency as part of Rules&Regs at South Hill Park, she developed her alter ego character Kitty.

 Kitty is fun, demanding, bizarre, sexy, outrageous, a bit cheap and above all very, very brave.
 Kitty, like a gymnast, does one movement very well: she hula hoops.
 Not just hula hooping, but continuing to hoop for unlimited time, dancing while she hoops, Kitty transfers her skills and enthusiasm to a joyous participating audience.